naturalis/orchids/README.md

 [BranchSiteREL](http://mbe.oxfordjournals.org/content/early/2011/06/11/molbev.msr125.abstract)
 algorithm of HyPhy, as made available on the [datamonkey.org](http://datamonkey.org/) cluster.
 To this end we must create a NEXUS file that has both the codon alignment and the gene tree embedded in it.
-We create this from the NEXUS input file for mrbayes and the resulting tree file ([script/make_nexus.pl](script/make_nexus.pl)).
+We create this from the phylip input file for phyml and the resulting tree file ([script/make_nexus.pl](script/make_nexus.pl)).

 Subsequently, we upload the produced NEXUS file and click through the datamonkey wizard